aime-team/aime-mlc/README.md

 mlc create my-container Pytorch 2.4.0 -w /home/user_name/workspace -d /data -m /models -s -arch CUDA_AMPERE
 ```

-To provide greater flexibility in selecting a GPU architecture, users can specify the desired architecture for the current container using the -arch cuda_architecture flag (default: CUDA_ADA).
+To provide greater flexibility in selecting a GPU architecture, users can specify the desired architecture for the current container using the -arch cuda_architecture flag (default: host gpu architecture, auto-detected).
 If a fixed architecture is preferred for an entire session, it can be set by saving the desired GPU architecture in the MLC_ARCH environment variable, for example: export MLC_ARCH=CUDA_AMPERE

 ### Open a machine learning container